Sous Vide is the most important thing to happen to my kitchen since the discovery of fire.

 #2: Chefsteps Joule, the Sous Vide Prince

 The Joule is durable and uses quality components.
 I like that the bottom is magnetized so it will stick to metal pots without having to be clipped.
-Since it doesn’t have a screen it is much smaller than the others, you simply control it with your smart phone.
+Since it doesn’t have a screen it is much smaller than the others!
+You simply control it with your smart phone.
 The app is really cool and you can choose recipes to cook from Chefsteps.
-Admittedly, it is a little bit daunting that if your phone bites it you can’t use the circulator.
+Admittedly, it is a little bit daunting that if your phone bites it you can’t use the circulator (though I am sure others, like myself, have multiple Android and or iOS devices on which to use the app).
 Chefsteps is a good company, I trust them to do right by their customers.
-The Joule is so popular that they’ve run out and are currently making more.
+The Joule is so popular that, at the time that I first wrote this, they’d run out and had to make more.

-#3 Nomiku Wifi, The other Sous Vide Prince
+#3 Nomiku Wifi, The younger Sous Vide Prince

 Nomiku had its humble beginnings on Kickstarter, and they made a huge splash.
 Their first circulator wasn’t wifi connected, but they have released another version called the Nomiku Wifi.
 That too proved to be immensely popular and is currently sold out.